-The College Play, Oedipus the King, will be performed over three consecutive nights this half term; 21st, 22nd and 23rd November.
+The College Play, Oedipus the King, was performed over three consecutive nights in November.

 Is fate inevitable, or can you escape it?